ibexa/documentation-developer/docs/api/field_type_api.md

 eZ Platform can support custom data to be stored in the Fields of a Content item.
 To do so, you need to create a custom Field Type.

-A custom Field Type is implemented based on the **FieldType SPI** and its interfaces,
+A custom Field Type must implement the **FieldType Service Provider Interfaces** available in the [`eZ\Publish\SPI\FieldType`](https://github.com/ezsystems/ezpublish-kernel/tree/v7.5.0/eZ/Publish/SPI/FieldType) namespace.

 In order to provide custom functionality for a Field Type, the SPI interacts with multiple layers of the eZ Platform architecture: